feltus/Sequence_Alignment_Methods/README.md

 * What challenges did you encounter aligning cDNA sequences to genomic DNA, and why?
 * How would the alignment results differ if you used Needleman-Wunsch instead of Smith-Waterman?
 * Based on your results, what percentage of your cDNA sequences aligned well to the genome?
-# Submission Requirements
-Submit a ZIP file containing:

-* A detailed lab report (in Markdown or PDF format) answering all the questions above
-* Screenshots showing successful execution of each major step
-* The output files from your BLAST and Smith-Waterman alignments
-* Your analysis script and any generated plots
-* A reflection on what you learned about sequence alignment algorithms (500 words)

 # Generative AI Prompts
 ## Prompt 1: Understanding Pairwise vs. Global Sequence Alignment